 The senior management structure aims to reflect the need for departments to collaboratively work together as 'One Council' and thereby maximise capacity and avoid duplication.
 In support of the politicians, the senior management structure is identified below.
-A review of management responsibilities was undertaken during 2019/20 and a revised structure was approved by Cabinet in December 2019.

-The managers below form the Strategic Leadership Board.
+The posts shown below formed the Strategic Leadership Board in January 2021.

-Executive Directors: (1) Adult Social Care and Health, (2) Children's Social Care and Education, (3) Corporate Resources and Customer Services, (4) People, (5) Place, and (6) Without Portfolio Projects (temporary post that is externally funded).
+Executive Directors: (1) Adult Social Care and Health, (2) Children's Social Care and Education, (3) Corporate Resources and Customer Services, (4) People.

-Heads of Service: (1) Adult Social Care, (2) Children's Social Care, (3) Communities, (4) Commercial Development, (5) Economic Growth and Housing, (6) Education Excellence, (7) Highways and Public Protection, (8) Locality Services, (9) Public Health & Wellbeing, and (10) Strategic Support.
+Heads of Service: (1) Adult Social Care, (2) Children's Social Care, (3) Communities, (4) Commercial Development, (5) Economic Growth and Housing, (6) Education (7) Highways and Public Protection, (8) Locality Services, (9) Public Health & Wellbeing, and (10) Strategic Support.

-The changes to the Strategic Leadership Board have reduced the number of heads of service reporting directly to the Chief Executive.
+The changes to the Strategic Leadership Board in recent years have reduced the number of heads of service reporting directly to the Chief Executive.
 The changes are intended to provide for clearer reporting lines (with appropriate span of control) and concentration on key strategic areas.